 2400MHz vs 3200MHz vs 3600MHz RAM.
 What RAM Frequency Should You choose for your PC?
 The answer is:

-“For better performance, 3600MHz is the best RAM frequency to choose.
+For better performance, 3600MHz is the best RAM frequency to choose.
 A 3200MHz RAM will also provide adequate performance, which is better than 2400MHz.
-And if your PC is primarily used for gaming and rendering tasks, it is recommended to get a 3200MHz or 3600MHz RAM.
-Otherwise, 2400MHz RAM will suffice for regular desktop use.
-However, to boost performance, focus more on RAM capacity and DDR version rather than RAM frequency.“
+And if your PC is primarily used for gaming and rendering tasks, we recommend getting a 3200MHz or 3600MHz RAM.

 Your choice of RAM frequency will be dictated by your motherboard specifications.
 Not all motherboards support all frequencies.
-Check what RAM frequency your motherboard supports, as buying a 3600MHz RAM will be pointless if your motherboard can only support upto 2400MHz.
+Check what RAM frequency your motherboard supports, as buying a 3600MHz RAM will be pointless if your motherboard can only support up to 2400MHz.

 Another factor to consider is affordability.
 The higher the RAM frequency, the more expensive it will be.
 If your budget and motherboard allow for it, we recommend getting 3600MHz RAM, as it will offer you the best performance.